kurtosis-tech/kurtosis/core/README.md

 ## Getting Started
 To run tests with Kurtosis, you'll need to define custom components for producing each of the four Kurtosis components.
 At a high level, this means writing:

-1. A test network definition that declares set of Docker images that a test will use
+1. A test network definition that declares the set of Docker images that a test will use
 1. A test suite package of tests for your application
 1. A CLI that calls down to Kurtosis' initializer code
 1. A Docker image that runs a CLI that calls down to Kurtosis' controller code

+More specifically, you'll need:

+1. One or more implementations of the
 At a high level, you'll need the following to start writing tests:

 1. One or more network definitions, to tell the controller what shape of service network you'll need for your tests